iadvize/documentation/Documentation.md

 ### Customer information

-The customer information plugin enables iAdvize's Console panel users to access to customer CRM information in a single click.
+The customer information plugin enables iAdvize's Console panel users to access to customer information in a single click.
-Agents can overview the customer CRM information in a new window while they are chatting.
+Agents can overview the customer information in a new window while they are chatting.
 Operators can then edit it or simply look for information.

-To be able to retrieve the customer CRM information, iAdvize must be able to identify the visitor thanks to an email and/or an external ID.
+To be able to retrieve the customer information, iAdvize must be able to identify the visitor thanks to an email and/or an external ID.

 ![Customer information](./assets/images/visitorprofilefeature@2x.png)